The 67 Best Zombie Movies Ever Made - A Countdown

 Everything is perfect in this movie.
 From the performances of Cillian Murphy, Naomie Harris, and Brendan Gleeson, to its wonderful soundtrack, to the immediacy and feel of the low resolution of his camera.
 An absolute classic that re-zombified the zombie.

 Jim walking the desolate streets of London remains one of the most effective nightmares of the modern era.
+The scariest take on the viral pandemic for me.

 1) Dawn Of The Dead (1978)